-Due to investors account pertains to amounts payable to investors for the redemption of their investments processed on or before the reporting period, which are usually paid four days after the transaction date.
+Due to investors account pertains to amounts payable to investors for the redemption of their investments processed on or before the reporting period, which are usually paid one day after the transaction date.

-10. RELATED PARTY TRANSACTIONS
+11. RELATED PARTY TRANSACTIONS

-In the normal course of business, the Company transacts with companies which are considered related parties under PAS 24, Related Party Disclosures.
+In the normal course of business, the Company transacts with entities which are considered related parties under PAS 24, Related Party Disclosures.